 Prolonged Stay: Five Immortal Collections at WIFW AW’14

-Fashion weeks in India are taking a different toll all together.
+Fashion weeks in India are taking a different toll altogether.
 It’s not only about glamour and grandeur but serious business.
-This March, Fashion Design Council of India organized Wills Lifestyle India Fashion Week Autumn-Winter 2014, where designers showcased their talent and diligence in the form of breathtaking silhouettes and stunning patterns.
-We, at BM reported Live to the event and brought your way everything that fascinated our eyes.
-But there were a few collections that would remain in our hearts for long.
-We’ve tried bringing here the best five shows for the 23rd edition of WIFW.
+This March, the Fashion Design Council of India organized Wills Lifestyle India Fashion Week Autumn-Winter 2014, where designers showcased their talent and diligence in the form of breathtaking silhouettes and stunning patterns.
+We, at BM reported live to the event and brought your way everything that fascinated our eyes.
+But there were a few collections that would remain in our hearts for a long.
+We’ve tried bringing them here as the top five shows for the 23rd edition of WIFW.

-Arjun Saluja: By the time Arjun Saluja’s collection ‘Rishta’ came up on ramp, we were adapted to colorful and bright ‘not-so-wintery’ Autumn Winter collections with bright colors and flowy silhouettes.
+Arjun Saluja: By the time Arjun Saluja’s collection ‘Rishta’ came up on the ramp, we were adapted to colorful and bright ‘not-so-wintery’ Autumn Winter collections with bright colors and flowy silhouettes.
 The dark and rough side of AW came live when rough leather played around with zipper detailing.
-The unpolished feel that wool, jacquards silks and self-plaids gave, it made ramp feel international in itself.
-When dark color palette mingled with heavy feel fabrics, it definitely felt like Autumn-Winter.
+The unpolished feel that wool, jacquards silks, and self-plaids gave; made ramp feel international in itself.
+When the dark color palette mingled with heavy feel fabrics, it definitely felt like Autumn-Winter.

 Abraham and Thakore: Luxury and class; that’s what Abraham and Thakore bring to the ramp every season.
-And this time, their magic played interestingly in Tussar, Khadi and Raw Silks.
+And this time, their magic played interestingly in Tussar, Khadi, and Raw Silks.
 Where jackets saw varied lengths and pants went wider, we saw thin waist-belts as a must-have accessory.
 We could not imagine a winter without leopard print.
-Thanks to the designer-duo for bringing it in the most classic way of putting this print forward; on khadi silk.
-After watching this show we now can say, that khaki and black are the most beautiful combinations ever on the color palette.
+Thanks to the designer-duo for bringing it in the most classic way and putting this print forward on khadi silk.
+After watching this show we now can say that khaki and black are the most beautiful combinations ever on the color palette.

-Sahil Kochhar: Sahil Kochhar showcased a collection inspired by ‘Shola Pith’ workers of West-Bengal, who decorate idols of gods and goddesses during Durga Puja.
-And thus we got a divine collection with class-apart beauty and sophistication.
-We saw dark color palettes during the first half, but the second half that had Ivory and Gold as a combination; it took away all the hearts.
-The silhouettes were flowy and feminine with Shola Pith fabric detailing stealing the show.
+Sahil Kochhar: Sahil Kochhar showcased a collection inspired by ‘Shola Pith’ workers of West Bengal, who decorate idols of gods and goddesses during Durga Puja.
+And thus, we got a divine collection with class-apart beauty and sophistication.
+We saw darker color palettes during the first half, but the second half took our hearts away with Ivory and Gold as a combination.
+The silhouettes were flowy and feminine, with Shola Pith fabric detailing stealing the show.
 The ramp witnessed grandeur when white paper flowers accompanied the models for the final line-up.

-Raakesh Agarvwal: Raakesh Agarvwal’s collection for this season was all about the alphabet ‘S’ – sensuous, seductive and sexy.
+Raakesh Agarvwal: Raakesh Agarvwal’s collection for this season was all about the alphabet ‘S’ – sensuous, seductive, and sexy.
 When sheer feminine gowns played around with diamonte detailing and halter necks, it surely became an eye-treat.
-If we had skin flaunting body-suits, we even had the mystery creating drapes.
-Loud embellishments and feminine fabrics like mesh, crepe and georgette praised today’s woman in the most curvaceous manner.
-Then we knew that fringes and fur complete the season; this time, these got a gold midas touch.
+If we had skin-flaunting bodysuits, we even had the drapes that created mystery.
+Loud embellishments and feminine fabrics like mesh, crepe, and georgette praised today’s woman in the most curvaceous manner.
+By then, we already knew that fringes and fur complete the season.
+For Raakesh Agarvwal, these got a gold Midas touch.
 In total, the collection spoke the theme perfectly – Seductive NOT Control!

 – Rashi Gaur